 Charitable Gift Annuities

-- Potential immediate (partial) tax deduction, based on your life expectancy and the anticipated income stream
+- Potential immediate (partial) tax deduction, based on the donor's life expectancy and the anticipated income stream

-- Reduces capital gains tax liability for gifts of long-term appreciated assets
+- Reduces the donor's capital gains tax liability for gifts of long-term appreciated assets

-- Tax is due on the income stream
+- Donor is subject to income tax on the income stream

-- You can often donate many types of assets
+- Donor can often donate many types of assets

-A Charitable Gift Annuity is a contract under which a charity, in return for a transfer of cash, marketable securities or other assets, agrees to pay a fixed amount of money (payment) to one or two individuals (beneficiaries or annuitants), for their lifetime.
-The contract is between the donors and the issuing charity, where the donors transfer property (cash, securities, and real property) in exchange for a fixed dollar payment during their lifetime.
+A charitable gift annuity is a contract under which a charity, in return for a transfer of cash, marketable securities or other assets, agrees to pay a fixed amount of money (payment) to one or two individuals (beneficiaries or annuitants), for their lifetime.
+The donor may be an annuitant, or other individual.
+The maximum number of annuitants is two, and the income payments can be made concurrently or consecutively.

 Tax deductions for this type of life-income gift vary with the number of recipients and the age of the donor at the time of the gift.
-The issuing institution guarantees the income, as it becomes a legal obligation of the charity.
+The issuing charity guarantees the income, as it becomes a legal obligation of the charity.

-By definition, a Charitable Gift Annuity is what is referred to as a split gift.
-Part of the gift is to be used by the charity immediately for its charitable purposes, and part of the gift is set aside in a reserve account to be invested and used to support the payments to the donor/annuitants.
+By definition, a charitable gift annuity is what is referred to as a split gift.
+Part of the gift is to be used by the charity immediately for its charitable purposes, and part of the gift is set aside in a reserve account to be invested and used to support the income payments to the annuitant.
 Such payments include the earnings on the reserve account and a part of the principal in the reserve account.
 The ratio of these parts, that is, the parts that are principal and earnings, depends upon the age of the annuitant.